Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Introduction

 \paragraph{Related work} Kernelization for \textsc{chordal completion} goes back to the '90s and the seminal paper of Kaplan, Shamir and Tarjan~\cite{KST99}.
 In this work, the authors provide an $O(k^3)$ vertex-kernel for \textsc{Chordal Completion} (also known as \textsc{Minimum Fill-In}) that was later improved to $O(k^2)$ by a tighter analysis~\cite{NSS00}.
-Since then, several authors addressed completion, deletion and/or editing problems towards sub-classes of chordal graphs, as 3-leaf power graphs~\cite{BPP10}, split and threshold graphs~\cite{Guo07}, proper interval graphs~\cite{BP13}, trivially perfect graphs~\cite{BBP21,DP18,DPT21,Guo07} or ptolemaic graphs~\cite{CGP21}.
-All these classes have in common that they can be defined as chordal graphs, plus a constant number of obstructions.
-Several questions remain open, for example it is not known whether \textsc{chordal deletion} or \textsc{chordal editing} admit polynomial kernels~\cite{CDF+20}.
+Since then, several authors addressed completion, deletion and/or editing problems towards sub-classes of chordal graphs, such as 3-leaf power graphs~\cite{BPP10}, split and threshold graphs~\cite{Guo07}, proper interval graphs~\cite{BP13}, trivially perfect graphs~\cite{BBC+22,DP18,DPT23,Guo07,DP23} or ptolemaic graphs~\cite{CGP21}.
+We provide a general picture for some of those classes \cref{fig:polykernel_diagramme}.